ding-lab/misplice/README.md

 Usage: perl MiSplice.pl <run_folder> <step_number>

-<run_folder> = full path of the folder holding maf file for all mutations (misplice.input.maf) and file for the sample list (currently named as Samples).
+<run_folder> = full path of the folder holding mutation annotation file(maf) file for all mutations (misplice.input.maf) and file for the sample list (currently named as Samples).

 <step_number> run this pipeline step by step. (running the whole pipeline if step number is 0)

-[1] Split maf
+[1] Split mutation annotation file (MAF) into multiple files for processing

-[2] Run discovery for splice creating events
+[2] Run discovery of mutation induced splice creating events

-[3] Generate control maf
+[3] Generate control MAF

-[4] Calculate # of supporting reads for control samples
+[4] Calculate number of supporting reads for control samples

 [5] Combine the read count for case and control samples

-[6] Calculate the splice score
+[6] Calculate the splice score (MaxEntScan)

 [7] Split novel sites for bam readcounts